jonathan-hyatt/econ_code/README.md

 * The run_all.py is a script used to run all subscripts to collect the data.
 * The statistics_functions.py file is a module where I include the analysis and vizualization functions used in the stats_notebook.ipynb file.
 I accessed the database where the data was stored and then analyzed different time periods.
 The statistics_functions.py file has complex data manipulation, visualization, and includes code to write LaTeX.

 The Exchange Liquidity pdf is a writing sample from my research with Dr. Condie.
 This is a draft I wrote that summarizes some of our findings.
+The LaTeX I wrote includes well formatted tables and plots.